QUALINET/databases/_posts/2020-01-01-epfl_polimi_video_quality_assessment_database.md

 access: 'ZIP archive, no password Link: http://vqa.como.polimi.it/QAdatabase/online_DB.zip'
 author: EPFL
 categories:
-- Video
+- video
 citation: If you use our data for your own publications please do not forget to reference this website and our papers [DNT09], [DNT10].
-contact_email: null
-contact_name: ''
 database: EPFL-PoliMI Video Quality Assessment Database
+deprecated: false
 excerpt: ''
 external_link: http://vqa.como.polimi.it/
-hrc: 9.0
+hrc: 9
 license: Permission is hereby granted, without written agreement and without license or royalty fees, to use, copy, modify, and distribute the data provided and its documentation for research purpose only.
 The data provided may not be commercially